 For a much better reading, triglycerides to HDL ratio can be worked out.
 For instance, if your triglycerides are 100 with your HDL of 50, the ratio is 2.
 But if you have triglycerides of 150 with HDL of 30, the ratio is 5.
-A ratio of 2 or below is excellent while ratio of 4 and above means health risk is high.
+A ratio of 2 or below is excellent while the ratio of 4 and above means health risk is high.

-A recent study by Harvard says that people with higher ratio of triglycerides to HDL had 16 times more the risk of heart attack than those having low ratio.
+A recent study by Harvard says that people with a higher ratio of triglycerides to HDL had 16 times more the risk of heart attack than those having a low ratio.
 Needless to say, the ratio of triglycerides to HDL can be a much better predictor than the LDL/HDL ones.